Top 7 books every CTO should read

 Author: Michael Lopp

-Micheal Lopp, a Silicon Valley-based engineering manager, is known for his unique writings across a range of diverse topics such as people management, pens, and werewolves!
+Micheal Lopp, a Silicon Valley-based engineering manager, is known for his unique writings across diverse topics such as people management, pens, and werewolves!

 highlight boxes icon